- Invitation of Stakeholders to Participate in the Review of Draft Rules and Regulations

 - Speech By Hon.
-Simon K. Chelugui, Egh Cabinet Secretary, Ministry of Labour and Social Protection During the Launch of the Assessment Report and Blueprint for Rehabilitation and Social Reintegration Programmes Service and Practices for Children in Conflict With the Law in Kenya.
+Simon K. Chelugui, Egh Cabinet Secretary, Ministry of Labour and Social Protection During the National Commemoration of the Day of the African Child

 Gaps exist in the rehabilitation of children in conflict with law report shows